The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better: Details in Methodology

 \subsection{Sourcing data by generating synthetic images}

-Given a set of visual class names $\mathcal{C}$ from our target task, we first synthesize a large corpus of image captions for each class name by prompting a large language model (we use LLamA-2 7B~\cite{touvron2023llama}).
+Given a set of visual class names $\mathcal{C}$ from our target task, we first synthesize a large corpus of image captions for each class name by prompting a large language model (we use Llama-2 7B~\cite{touvron2023llama}).
 For each concept name $c \in \mathcal{C}$, we use three type of prompts to convert $c$ into an image caption following~\cite{tian2023learning}.
 For the sake of completeness, we detail the prompts here: 1. $c \mapsto$ caption.
 We prompt the language model (LM) to directly translate the class name into a caption using a prompt with 3 few-shot in-context examples.
 2. $c, background \mapsto$ caption.
 We prompt the LM with an additional background attribute that is randomly sampled from a set that is predetermined based on the domain of $\mathcal{C}$.
 For example, if $\mathcal{C}$ contains a list of flower names, then possible background attributes might include ``garden," ``meadow," or ``forest."
 These background attributes are automatically generated by prompting a strong instruction-tuned language model such as GPT-4~\cite{achiam2023gpt} with the class names $\mathcal{C}$.
 We provide the LM with 3 in-context examples of $c, background \mapsto$ caption mappings.

 3. $c, relation \mapsto$ caption.
 We prompt with an additional spatial relationship attribute that is sampled from a domain-invariant set of relationships, such as ``next to," ``below," ``besides," etc. We provide 3 in-context examples of $c, relation \mapsto$ caption mappings.
 Each of these captions are directly used as text input to Stable Diffusion 1.5 to produce our targeted synthetic dataset $\dsynth$.
 When sampling from Stable Diffusion, we denoise for 50 DDIM~\cite{song2020denoising} steps starting from Gaussian noise, using a classifier-free guidance~\cite{ho2022classifier} scale of 2.0.
+We choose Stable Diffusion as our generator because (1) it is pretrained on an open-source dataset, LAION-2B, and (2) to better maintain consistency with recent work~\cite{tian2023learning, tian2024stablerep, sariyildiz2023fake, hammoud2024synthclip}.

 Generating the images can be computationally expensive; every 1M synthetic images generated (pre-filtering) requires around 12 hours of generation on 64 NVIDIA A100 GPUs.
 To lower the barrier for future research, we will release our generated synthetic images at \href{https://github.com/scottgeng00/unmet-promise/}{\texttt{https://github.com/scottgeng00/unmet-promise}}.